Hedius/clickhouse-backup/README.md

 # a full backup will be created every time a chain has reached x incremental backups.
 max_incremental_backups = 6
 # keep 2 full backups by default + their incrementals
-# set to 0 to keep all backups
+# set to 0 to keep all backups.
+# backups are deleted before creation.
+# if set to 2 and a 3rd chain would be created -> deleted
+# if set to 1 and only 1 chain exists, the deletion is delayed to the next run
 max_full_backups = 2
 ```